kwgoodman/books/readme.rst

 ====

 ===  ================================================   =======================
-May  Bad Monkey                                         Carl Hiaasen May  A Universe from Nothing                            Lawrence Krauss Apr  The Enemy                                          Lee Child
+May  A Short History of Nearly Everything               Bill Bryson May  Bad Monkey                                         Carl Hiaasen May  A Universe from Nothing                            Lawrence Krauss Apr  The Enemy                                          Lee Child